 profile picture

-Since the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and generally isn't even tax deductible, PMI is pricey to a borrower.
-It's favorable for the lender because they acquire the money, and they receive payment if the borrower doesn't pay, separate from a piggyback loan where the lender absorbs all the damages.
+Since the $40-$50 a month per $100,000 borrowed is bundled into the mortgage monthly payment and oftentimes isn't even tax deductible, PMI can be pricey to a borrower.
+Separate from a piggyback loan where the lender absorbs all the damages, PMI is lucrative for the lender because they acquire the money, and they get the money if the borrower is unable to pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.